mmmurray/graphql-dojo/README.md

 There are no tests for the React app.
 Your task is to modify the app so that it fetches the tram data from the GraphQL API (hosted at http://localhost:3001/graphql - note this is not the same as the GraphiQL URL).

-The first thing to do is connect to your API by creating a GraphQL client and making this available to all the other React components by adding a `ApolloProvider`.
+The first thing to do is connect to your API by creating a GraphQL client and making this available to all the other React components by adding an `ApolloProvider`.
 The docs explain how to do this:

 https://www.apollographql.com/docs/react/essentials/get-started.html#creating-client
 https://www.apollographql.com/docs/react/essentials/get-started.html#creating-provider